Find Grad Schools

 Find Schools Near

-Surveyor Definition Make exact measurements and determine property boundaries.
+Surveyor Example Make exact measurements and determine property boundaries.
 Provide data relevant to the shape, contour, gravitation, location, elevation, or dimension of land or land features on or near the earth’s surface for engineering, mapmaking, mining, land evaluation, construction, and other purposes.

 • Develop criteria for survey methods and procedures.